-Prior to any modification, MultiTALE analysed the expression

-(s1) P1-11E52: closed reduction of fracture of zygoma or zygomatic arch as an action of type repair which has as direct object a pathology, namely a fracture of zygoma or zygomatic arch (Fig 1).
-The semantic links discovered (action and do), as well as the semantic types (repair, path, anat) have their origin in CEN/ENV 1828:1995.
+Prior to any modification, MultiTALE analysed the expression P1-11E52: closed reduction of fracture of zygoma or zygomatic arch as an action of type repair which has as direct object a pathology, namely a fracture of zygoma or zygomatic arch (fig.1).
+The semantic links discovered (action and do), as well as the semantic types (repair, path, anat) have their origin in CEN/ENV 1828:1995 [11].
 In addition, for the individual concepts discovered, the SNOMED International code is given.
-Notice that the correct final results given in lines 1 and 3 of Fig 1 originate from an erroneous intermediate processing at lines 8 and 9 where the coordination is attributed at the wrong constituents.
-This is entirely due to the tagging nature of MultiTALE (as opposed to traditional parsers) according to which only the segmentation at the highest level matters.